-- 1. Preparation of an annual status report by each state and federal partner on implementation of each aspect of the policy. - 2.
+- 1. Preparation of an annual status report by each state and federal partner on implementation and results, where applicable, of each aspect of the policy. - 2.
 Transmission of the policy by each state and federal partner to all agencies with habitat regulatory and management authority or organizations which can have a significant positive or negative impact on SAV. - 3.
-Preparation of state plans to identify fishing gear and practices employed by any state regulated fishery which may negatively impact SAV; and development and implementation of strategies to eliminate negative impacts identifies pursuant to Section II where appropriate to achieve SAV objectives.
+Preparation of state plans to identify and objectively demonstrate through research, fishing gear and practices employed by any state regulated fishery which may negatively impact SAV; and development and implementation of best management practices and strategies to significantly reduce, or when possible, eliminate negative impacts identified pursuant to Section II where appropriate to achieve SAV objectives.